mkaychuks/blood-bank-API/README.md

 **I used the following third-party packages**
 1. django-rest-auth and django-allauth: for authentication and authorization
 2. django-phonenumber-field and phonenumbers: to enable mobile-phone number formatting
-3. django-rest-framework: a powerful library (Thanks Tom Christie :happy:)
+3. django-rest-framework: a powerful library (Thanks Tom Christie :+1:)

-PS; a comment from my mentor @Williano
+PS: a comment from my mentor @Williano

 ![image of screenshot](william_chat.png)